PombertLab/A2GB/README.md

 <a href="https://doi.org/10.5281/zenodo.5532811"><p align="right"><img src="https://zenodo.org/badge/300303510.svg" alt="DOI"></a>

-[A2GB](https://github.com/PombertLab/A2GB/) is a pipeline that will transform the genome annotation files exported from [Apollo](https://genomearchitect.readthedocs.io/en/latest/) (fomerly known as [WebApollo](http://gmod.org/wiki/WebApollo)) in preparation for sequence submission to NCBI’s [GenBank](https://www.ncbi.nlm.nih.gov/genbank/).
+[A2GB](https://github.com/PombertLab/A2GB/) is a eukaryote genome annotation pipeline that will transform the annotation files exported from [Apollo](https://genomearchitect.readthedocs.io/en/latest/) (fomerly known as [WebApollo](http://gmod.org/wiki/WebApollo)) in preparation for sequence submission to NCBI’s [GenBank](https://www.ncbi.nlm.nih.gov/genbank/).
 While its primary goal is to submit annotations to GenBank for the generation of accession numbers, the conversion of file formats will permit the use of different tools in downstream analyses.

 In a stepwise approach, the A2GB pipeline converts annotation files from GFF3 -> EMBL -> TBL -> ASN.
 Each format will be useful for diagnostic quality checks of the annotations or become the springboard for other analyses, such as protein function prediction.